 Have You Been Banned from Facebook?

-I’d love to know if you have experienced the Facebook ban recently or in the past.
-Many are being Facebook Twitter Instagram banned since 2020 along with former President Trump banned from Facebook and Twitter became permanent.
+I’d love to know if you have experienced the Facebook ban recently or in the past year or so.

-Please leave a comment below so we can discuss. ⬇⬇⬇
+Please leave a comment below so we can discuss it. ⬇⬇⬇

 If you need help getting your Facebook account back check out Mari Smith’s FB hack post!
 It’s filled with some tips to get your Facebook account back to manage your pages and more.